Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What property types will appreciate the most in Dar es Salaam in 2026?

-As of early 2026, townhouses and duplexes in gated clusters are expected to appreciate the most in Dar es Salaam, followed by mid-market apartments in convenient locations.
+As of 2026, modern apartments are expected to appreciate the most in Dar es Salaam, followed by townhouses, villas and then older condo-style units that lack strong management.

 How will interest rates affect property prices in Dar es Salaam in 2026?